andpic/andpic.github.io/it/progetti.md

 ---

 ## AMSLA
 **Algorithm-architecture matching for sparse linear algebra**.
+AMSLA è una libreria di algebra lineare sparsa per processory many-core e multi-core che ottimizza automaticamente le strutture dati e i loro parametri a seconda dell'architettura del processore.

-AMSLA is a sparse linear algebra library for many-core and multi-core processors that automatically optimizes the data structures and their parameters based on the processors' architectures.
+is a sparse
+linear algebra library for many-core and multi-core processors that automatically optimizes the data structures and their parameters based on the processors' architectures.